 This is the one song anyone who's been to a wedding can identify.
-We've all heard it far too many times, and though beautiful, it's the musical equivalent of watching paint dry -- boring.
-(What's worse, oftentimes couples using it misspell it as Pachabel's Canon or Pakabel's Canon.)
+We've all heard it far too many times, and, though beautiful, it's the musical equivalent of watching paint dry -- boring.
+(What's worse, couples often misspell it as Pachabel's Canon or Pakabel's Canon.)

 It's popular because it's gracefully simple, instrumental, and memorable.
 As a canon, it builds gradually, helping to raise anticipation for the bride's entrance.
 Many couples have heard Pachelbel's Canon play at another ceremony and remembered it.
 It's a song that's appropriate for both church and secular weddings, and thus is typically suggested by wedding planners.
 Problem is, it's played out, plain and simple.

 Jesu, Joy of Man's Desiring